GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 name: spatial analysis using multiple layers example
 width: 250px
 ---
-A spatial analysis can be a result of combining several layers with different information in a single map.
+Overlaying layers is a spatial analysis
 ```

 ### Spatial Analysis

+* A spatial analysis can be a result of combining several layers with different information in a single map.

 Geographic analysis helps us answer questions like:
 * What __patterns__ are in the data?